-High flare volumes in 2009 and 2012 were due to significant turnaround activities taking place.
-Key pressure vessels in the flare gas recovery system were removed from service for required 10 year vessel metallurgical inspections in 2009.
+High flare volumes in 2012 and 2016 were due to significant turnaround activities taking place.
+Key pressure vessels in the flare gas recovery system were removed from service for required 10 year vessel metallurgical inspections in 2016.
+Although similar turnaround activities took place in 2012 and 2016, a significant reduction in flare volume, duration and SO_2 emissions were achieved in 2016 relative to 2012.
 In 2012 there was a large turnaround which contributed to higher than usual year to date flows.
 Following the turnaround, a relief valve leaking to the flare was discovered.
 An engineered solution was developed in order to isolate and provide an alternative relief path.
 In 2012 there were also a number of periods of fuel gas imbalance in which scrubbed fuel gas was sent to the flare.